 To allow landowners or managers to control populations of certain wildlife species as part of a program to help other species of wildlife.

-- Permit is valid for use on private land outside of city limits on which the permit holder is the owner, immediate family of owner, lessee or have written permission from the landowner or lessee of the land upon which the permit will be used.
+4. Applicant must be the owner, immediate family of owner, lessee or have written permission from landowner or lessee of the land upon which the permit will be used.

-- Permits are valid from July 1-June 30th.
+2. Permits are valid from July 1 through June 30.